kausaltech/reina-model/Docs/description.en.md

 Our model is based on simulating interactions on an individual level, so arbitrary rules can be evaluated easily.
 It also allows examining the features of the pathogen (such as contagiousness and lethality) and the features of the population (such as the number of close contacts per day) separately.
+Consequently, some important parameters like the reproduction number R, are emergent properties that yield their value during the simulation.

 ## How can I try it out in my geographical area?